kubernetes-sigs/kubebuilder/docs/book/src/quick-start.md

 - [kustomize](https://github.com/kubernetes-sigs/kustomize)
 - [controller-gen](https://github.com/kubernetes-sigs/controller-tools)

-The versions which are defined in the `Makefile` and `go.mod` files are the versions tested and therefore is recommend to use the specified versions.
+The versions which are defined in the `Makefile` and `go.mod` files are the versions tested and therefore is recommended to use the specified versions.

 </aside>